7 Tips for More Effective Writing

 You can’t do something well unless you do it badly first.
 And that begins with practice.
 Most professionals recommend setting aside time (even if it’s only 20 minutes) to write each day.
 You can’t get better if you don’t show up.

-I do this often with my blog and other pieces I’m working on.
-I write at least once a day.
+I do this with my blog and other pieces I’m working on by writing daily a minimum of 500 words.
 The more I write, the more I learn about writing — and the more I realize I need to practice.

 2. Challenge yourself

-Write about topics that interest to you, but don’t forget to dabble in stuff that is new to you.
-The more you stretch yourself, the more you’ll grow.
+Write about topics that interest to you, but don’t forget to dabble in stuff that is new, as well.
+The more you stretch yourself, the more you grow.

 Never underestimate the importance of learning.
-I try to learn something new every day by reading: books, blogs and magazines.
-I can’t go to bed unless I’ve gleaned a few bits of wisdom from a few different sources.
+I try to learn something new every day by reading books, blogs, and magazines — unable go to bed until I’ve gleaned a few bits of wisdom from different sources.

 3. Be yourself

 I still struggle with this, but I’m getting better.
-One thing I’m learning to do is read aloud to myself what I’ve just written, and if it doesn’t sound like me, I rewrite it.
+One technique I use is to read aloud to myself what I’ve just written, and if it doesn’t sound like me, I rewrite it.

 4. Don’t write like an idiot